-The cycle for updating key planning documents within the District and at each College is not in sync, which consequentially create inefficiencies when implementing planning goals/objectives.
+The cycle for updating key planning documents within the District and at each College is not in sync, which consequentially creates inefficiencies when implementing planning goals/objectives.
 Many key planning documents are integrated with each other, such as the Strategic Plan, Educational Master Plan and Facilities Master Plan.
 If the timing for updating such planning documents is not coordinated efficiently, then these documents become out-of-date and information becomes stale.
-It would be beneficial for the District to create and implement a calendar schedule for the updating of major planning documents and key planning components that inform plans, such as program review and environmental scans.
+It would be beneficial for the District to create and implement a schedule for the updating of major planning documents and key planning components that inform plans, such as program review and environmental scans.

-6.6 District Needs & Institutional Support Plan / San Bernardino Community College District
+6.6 Districtwide Support Services Strategic Plan / San Bernardino Community College District